 The kids were welcoming enough, however, and as you can see, really enjoyed having foreigners in town.
 While the kids were sweet, the kitties were arguably sweeter.
 The stray cats I find while traveling usually make my day.
 I love cats, and most are just longing for a little love!

 If you’re looking to head to Morocco and had your sights set on the more popular sights in the south, I urge you to reconsider.
 You won’t regret getting lost in this off-the-beaten-path sea of blue.

-Have you visited the blue pearl, Chefchaouen?
-Then please share you own travel tips for this beautiful city with our readers in the comments below.
+Have you visited the Blue Pearl, Chefchaouen?
+Then please share your own travel tips for this beautiful city with our readers in the comments below.

 Do you want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.

 - 5 Tips For Female Travellers In Morocco

 - 5 Things You Must Do In Marrakech